Documentation

 /mod cleanup

 This removes config entries for threads that no longer exist.
-It's safe to run at any time and won't affect active threads.
+It is safe to run at any time and will not affect active threads.
 Good practice to run periodically in busy servers.

 Audit Log